We spend most of our life earning money, but how much time do we actually spend learning about how to manage it?

 A great insight into who the real millionaires are – people that live well below their means and achieve great wealth through hard work and savings.

-Stanley Thomas interviews hundreds of millionaires, and they couldn’t be more different than what you think.
+Thomas Stanley interviews hundreds of millionaires, and they couldn’t be more different than what you think.
 They won’t often come from Hollywood, but they are often living next door.

 Truly inspirational if you aim to be a millionaire yourself one day.